absynce/angular-elm-components/README.md

-# Write Angular components in Elm
+# Write AngularJS components in Elm

 This package makes it easy to turn Elm code into Angular directives/components.
-It works just like Evan Czaplicki's [react-elm-components](https://github.com/evancz/react-elm-components).
+It works just like [react-elm-components](https://github.com/cultureamp/react-elm-components).

 ## Usage